tonyhaddon/anima/README.md

 anima
 =====

-Just a simple animation engine in html, CSS and javascript
+Just a simple animate-based-on-scroll-position engine in html, CSS and jQuery.